-Thanks to the combined efforts of pharmaceutical and big seed companies like Monsanto, genetically modified omega-3s are also starting to work their way into the family.
+Thanks to the combined efforts of big pharma and seed monoliths, like Monsanto, genetically modified omega-3s are also starting to work their way into the family.

 Stearidonic acid (SDA) is currently making headlines because of the gene modifying work of Monsanto and DuPoint.
 These companies have created super soybeans that eliminate trans fats and include SDA, which the body can then convert to EPA.
 Because soybeans are widely used in our food supply, SDA soy-derived ingredients can be used to create many different omega-3-enriched foods.